A report from our trip to Kabul, Afghanistan

-Recovering from war, working for peace in Kabul, Afghanistan.
-Day 5 of our workshop and the participants are sharing their stories related to war.
-The purpose is both to practice their own experiences and to train their ability to help others by listening to others processing their war memories.
+Day 5 of our workshop, and the participants are sharing their stories related to war.
+The purpose is both to practice to deal with their own experiences and to train their ability to help others by listening to others processing their war memories.

 We talked about how war is the ultimate expression of human irrationality.
-War pushes all inequalities and oppressions in a society to its extremes.
+War pushes all inequalities and oppression in a society to its extremes.
 Women are raped as a means of war.
-Children are neglected and abused and witnesses.
+Children are neglected and abused, and witness things they cannot process.
 Men are expected to kill and get killed.

 It turned out really well.
 We heard everything from young adults thinking they didn’t have any experience of war.